Success is within reach.

 Let’s begin by talking about liquid handling.
 Not all volumetric glassware was created equally, so it is important to understand the different types of glassware and their intended purposes.

 Beakers and Erlenmeyer Flasks

-Beakers and Erlenmeyer flasks, while they may contain graduated markings to indicate volume of sample, are primarily use for the holding, pouring, or mixing of solutions.
+Beakers and Erlenmeyer flasks, while they may contain graduated markings to indicate the volume of sample, are primarily used for the holding, pouring, or mixing of solutions.
 They are typically not rated with an accuracy statement for measuring specific volumes.
 Using tools such as these to measure a sample size may cause fluctuation in results, thus hindering the repeatability of your testing.

 Graduated cylinders are designed for measuring and pouring liquids.
 Graduated cylinders typically have an error tolerance of 1%, and are usually considered less accurate then volumetric flasks and pipettes.
 They are fast and easy to use, and can be a good choice for high throughput environments.

 Volumetric flasks are accurate for a specific volume of liquid.
 They do not typically have graduated markings to measure out different volumes of solution, but they are the glassware of choice for making accurate dilutions.